pkoevesdi/RUT955-Tools/README.md

 Tested on a router Teltonika RUT955 running BusyBox v1.30.1 () built-in shell (ash)

 ## Dependencies:
-- mqtt broker (already installed on RUT955, just needs to be activated via WebGUI)
+- mqtt broker (already installed on RUT955, just needs to be activated via WebGUI, or use remote broker)
 - mqtt client (installable on RUT955 with ``opkg install mosquitto-client``)

 Based on https://unix.stackexchange.com/a/274224